 Now we have a new entry into the Google sphere of products in which to dominate the world: OnHub.
 The question becomes, will it be a hit?
 Or another miss?

 I ordered the OnHub as soon as I heard about it.
-I was intrigued about the 13 antennas and broader area of coverage, as well as the device’s support for the IEEE 802.15.4 (Zigbee/Thread).
+I was intrigued by the 13 antennas and the broader area of coverage, as well as the device’s support for the IEEE 802.15.4 (Zigbee/Thread).
 I was aware that OnHub hides much of the mechanics of a router, which is a negative for the especially geeky.
 However, I’ve never enjoyed the typically frustrating sessions I’ve had with my routers in the past, so this is one geek who isn’t disappointed.

 When the OnHub arrived, I quickly unboxed it and then looked for documentation.
 I found one tiny piece of paper explaining what the OnHub ring colors mean, and a few words printed on the box.
 None of this scant documentation happened to mention that the outer case for the device needs to be unscrewed, rather than pulled off.
 Luckily an online search led me to more comprehensive documentation before I tried to brute force the removal.

 My first impression of the design of the device is that OnHub looks like it could be Amazon’s Echo, with a beer gut.
 That’s OK, though, as I’m fond of my Echo.
 My second less than favorable impression occurred when I tried to use my existing cable modem ethernet cable, with its fat cord.
 The top of the OnHub wouldn’t screw on unless I used the ultra-slim but too short ethernet cables Google provides.